 Accommodation is in 3 twin bedded, insect proof tents with double fly sheets with sewn-in floors.
 Each tent has its own bucket shower and bush toilet, and a daily laundry service is provided.
 The bush kitchen produces excellent cuisine including fresh fruit and vegetables, a selection of cheeses and South African wines, soft drinks and bottled water.
 There is also a well-stocked bar. the camp has a game viewing platform and at night guests can gather around the campfire.

-3 twin-bedded tents with bucket showers, bush (long droo) toilets and washstands outside the front of the tents.
+Rooms: 3 twin-bedded tents with bucket showers, bush (long droo) toilets and washstands outside the front of the tents.
 The tents are shaded by trees and are insect proof with sewn-in floors.
-Activities:

-There are indoor and outdoor dining areas and a bar.
+Facilities: There are indoor and outdoor dining areas and a bar.
 The chef prepares meals of an excellent standard, cooked in a ground oven.
-Dining:

-There is no internet access, mobile coverage, phone or fax.
+Communication: There is no internet access, mobile coverage, phone or fax.
 Communication with the main camp is via radio.
-Note:

 "Even Cathy was impressed with the bush shower and toilet.
 Probably not the right place for her to get ill (probably dehydration/heatstroke) especially with frequent visits from elephants and hippos when on her sick bed, but the staff were very caring and considerate, even contacting the next camp to make sure she was better.
 Jaw dropping food from the 'magic box' in the kitchens."